siddish-reddy/metaphor-wrapper/README.md

 - [ ] get scroll percentage and if 80%, show popup to see similar sites?

+v0 workflow examples:
+1. Go to a lesswrong post or some blog, click extension, boom 😂.
+1. Go to a SaaS page, click extension, add "Github.com" in filters and find open source alternatives.

 Pre AI wrapper:

 1. Personal indexing: BM25 of history, and the links mentioned in those pages.
 2. If metaphor results are not relevant, then fallback to results from history/bookmarks.

+v1:
+1. for articles: get pages with contradicting ideas
+2. similar articles but from other disciplines (AI agents -> )

 ---